 How Do You Do a Half Double Crochet Stitch?

 Let’s dive into this fun, easy to do, crochet stitch!

 To start, make a foundation chain.
 If you are following a pattern, the pattern will tell you the required number of chains to make.
 Then, wrap the yarn around the hook.
 This is called a “yarn over” and in patterns, you will find it abbreviated as YO.

 Ta da!
-Half Double Crochet stitch!
+This beautiful crochet stitch is complete!
 Take note that when we started this row, we started in the 3rd chain from the hook.
 This means we skipped 2 chains at the beginning of the row.
-Those 2 chains = the 1st half double crochet at the beginning of the row.
+Those 2 chains = the 1st hdc stitch at the beginning of the row.
 So when you count your stitches each row, be sure to count those starting chains as ONE hdc.

 Continue to half double crochet into each foundation chain.
-Remember to start each half double crochet stitch by wrapping the yarn around the hook before inserting it through the chain.
+Remember to start each hdc stitch by wrapping the yarn around the hook before inserting it through the chain.